shrutiijainn11/Data-Structures-and-Algortithms/README.md

 - **Purpose:** Efficiently finds the position of a target value in a sorted array.
 - **Method:**
   - Initialize left and right pointers.
-  - Calculate the mid-point, comparing the target with
+  - Calculate the mid-point, comparing the target